 Points of interest and Catholic lore

-Pilgrims who came to Jerusalem for the great festivals and who could not find lodging in the city often stayed the night on the Mount of Olives, just outside the city gates.
+Pilgrims would come to Jerusalem for the great festivals, and those who could not find lodging in the city often stayed the night on the Mount of Olives, just outside the city gates.

 On the Mount of Olives is a garden area called Gethsemane, which means ‘oil press’ in Hebrew.

-The Mount of Olives offered a spectacular view across to the temple.
+The Mount of Olives offered a spectacular view of the temple.

-The death penalty for adultery is stipulated in both the book of Leviticus (20:10) and in Deuteronomy (22:22), but both these texts make clear that both parties should be thus punished.
-In this text, the man is missing.
+The death penalty for adultery is stipulated in both Leviticus (20:10) and Deuteronomy (22:22); however, both these texts clarify that both parties should be punished.
+In the current text, the man is missing.

 Exploring the Word

-This gospel combines the themes that have been emerging during Lent: the goodness and mercy of God and the need for repentance.
-It is an interesting exercise to concentrate on the woman in this story.
-She is dragged in by the religious authorities to be used as a ‘thing’ to test Jesus.
-In this early phase of the encounter, Jesus does not look at the woman or acknowledge her presence but addresses his response to the crowd and to the scribes and Pharisees.
-It is only after they have left the scene in shame that he turns his attention to the woman and establishes personal contact with her, confirming that she is a human person and not a ‘thing’.
-The intimacy of his address to her as ‘Woman’ echoes the term he uses in addressing his mother (John 2:4, John 19:26).
-Jesus neither condemns nor condones.
-He simply accepts the woman as she is and invites her to a new life.
-It is acceptance and love that allows repentance and change to occur in others.
+This gospel combines themes that have previously emerged during Lent: God's goodness and mercy and the need for repentance.
+Understanding the women in this story is an interesting exercise.
+The religious authorities drag her into the spotlight as a way to test Jesus.
+In the early part of the encounter, Jesus neither looks at the woman nor acknowledges her presence; instead, he addresses his response to the crowd and to the scribes and Pharisees.
+It is only after they left the scene in shame that Jesus turns his attention to the woman and establishes personal contact with her, confirming that she is a human person and not a ‘thing’ to test him.
+He addresses her as ‘Woman’, and the intimacy of the term echoes that of the term he uses to address his mother (John 2:4, John 19:26).
+Jesus neither condemns nor condones; he simply accepts the woman as she is and invites her to a new life.
+It is acceptance and love that allow repentance and change to occur in others.

-Have you had the experience of being unconditionally loved and accepted by another?
+Have you ever been unconditionally loved and accepted by another?

-Who are those people in your life who you love and accept unconditionally?
+Who are the people in your own life whom you love and accept unconditionally?

 Making connections